 Our products can be divided into two general classes: semiconductors and passive components.
-Semiconductors are sometimes referred to as "active components" because they require power to function whereas passive components do not require power to function.
-Our semiconductor and passive components products are further categorized based on their functionality for financial reporting purposes.
+Semiconductors are sometimes referred to as "active components" because they require power to function whereas passive components products are further categorized based on their functionality for financial reporting purposes.